Table of Contents

 Caution

+If you obtain AR components via methods like FindAnyObjectByType<T>() or GetComponent<T>(), they will definitely be included in the session and can be used at runtime.
 Storing references to these components is safe, but when using them, you must ensure the session is running and these components are correctly included in the session.
 Otherwise, exceptions or unexpected behavior may occur.
+These components are non-functional before the session starts and after it stops.
+It is recommended that even with such usage, you pay attention to the session's State and StateChanged event.

-Access frame source component
+Access frame source components

 void PlaceObject(Vector2 touchPosition)